FluxML/Flux.jl/docs/src/training/optimisers.md

 ## Composing Optimisers

 Flux defines a special kind of optimiser called simply as `Optimiser` which takes in a arbitrary optimisers as input.
-Its behaviour is similar to the usual optimisers, but differs in that it acts by calling the optimsers listed in it sequentially.
+Its behaviour is similar to the usual optimisers, but differs in that it acts by calling the optimisers listed in it sequentially.
 Each optimiser produces a modified gradient that will be fed into the next, and the resultant update will be applied to the parameter as usual.
 A classic use case is where adding decays is desirable.
 Flux defines some basic decays including `ExpDecay`, `InvDecay` etc.

 ``julia